 Myth 1: All kids with ADHD are hyperactive

 Fact: Some children with ADHD are hyperactive, but many others with attention problems are not.
 Children with ADHD who are inattentive, but not overly active, may appear to be spacey and unmotivated.
 This kind of attention issue is easily overlooked.
+I talk more about the different types of ADHD below.

 Myth 2: Kids with ADHD can never pay attention